ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Note: There is no need to perform Tree Walk searches for Organizational Domains under any of the following conditions:

 * The RFC5322.From domain and the RFC5321.MailFrom domain (if SPF authenticated), and/or the DKIM d= domain (if present and authenticated) are all the same and that domain has a DMARC record.
 In this case, this common domain is treated as the Organizational Domain.
 * No applicable DMARC policy is discovered for the RFC5322.From domain during the first tree walk.
 In this case, the DMARC mechanism does not apply to the message in question.
-* There is no SPF pass result and no DKIM pass result for the message.
-In this case, there can be no DMARC pass result, and so the Organizational Domain of any domain is not required to be discovered.
 * The record for the RFC5322.From domain indicates strict alignment.
 In this case, a simple string compare between the RFC5322.From domain and the RFC5321.MailFrom domain (if SPF authenticated), and/or the DKIM d= domain